microsoft/windows-rs/.github/readme.md

 ## windows-sys

-The `windows-sys` crate is a zero-overhead fallback for the most demanding situations and primary where the absolute best compile time is essential.
+The `windows-sys` crate is a zero-overhead fallback for the most demanding situations and primarily where the absolute best compile time is essential.
 It only includes function declarations (externs), structs, and constants.
-No convenience helpers, traits, or wrappers are included.
+No convenience helpers, traits, or wrappers are provided.

 Start by adding the following to your Cargo.toml file: